More

 14. Monkey Jr.

-Combining touch, sight, and sound to deliver lessons containing 16,000 interactive videos and 48,000 videos, Monkey Jr. may just be the last learning app your kids need.
-Without any pop-ups and ads, this app lets kids learn on their own without parental supervision and concerns about distractions.
+Combining touch, sight, and sound to deliver lessons containing 16,000 interactive videos and 48,000 videos, Monkey Jr. may be the last learning app your kids need.
+Without any pop-ups and ads, this app lets kids learn independently without parental supervision and concerns about distractions.

 Price: Free (with in-app purchases)